GregOliv/warning/readme.md

 # Warning!

-**WARNING: This repository contains zero-day malware discovered by myself.
+**WARNING: This repository may contains zero-day malware discovered by myself.
 I am not responsible for any damage or loss that may occur as a result of using this malware.
 Use at your own risk.**